Effects of primordial magnetic fields on 21 cm multifrequency angular power spectra: Introduction

+However, the 21 cm MAPS does not assume statistical homogeneity and thus captures the full statistical information \cite{mondal2020}.

+Cosmological magnetic fields only contribute subdominantly to the total cosmic signal and thus are difficult to detect.
+Here the effect of primordial magnetic fields on MAPS will be considered as a possibility to constrain magnetic field parameters.

-To clean the 21 cm intensity maps of the foregrounds pipelines have been and are being developed for current and future instruments such as, for example, the already operational Giant Metrewave Radio Telescope (GMRT) \cite{gmrt} and MeerKAT which is a precursor radio telescope array of the not yet completed Square Kilometre Array Observatory SKAO \cite{SantosSKA, ska1-cosmo-redbook}.
+Moreover only the HI signal will be considered as this is the main focus of current and future cosmic 21 cm line observations with instruments such as the already operational Giant Metrewave Radio Telescope (GMRT) \cite{gmrt}, MeerKAT which is a precursor radio telescope array of the not yet completed Square Kilometre Array Observatory SKAO \cite{SantosSKA, ska1-cosmo-redbook}.
 MeerKAT ("more KAT" (Karoo Array Telescope)) \cite{SantosMeerKAT} will form part of the mid-frequency component of SKA Phase 1 \cite{ ska1-cosmo-redbook} referred to as SKA1-MID.
+Characteristics of these three instruments will be used here as examples in the numerical solutions.

+In general foregrounds and instrument noise make the task of extracting the cosmic signal difficult.
+However the relevant foregrounds in the frequency range of the cosmic 21 cm signal are rather well studied.
+Foreground emissions are both of galactic, namely, synchrotron and free-free emission, and extragalactic origins such as from bright radio galaxies \cite{fg_rm}.
+Removal of these foreground contributions to the observed signal is one of the key objectives to isolate the cosmic 21 cm line signal.
+An interesting possibility is to use MAPS as foregrounds are generally spectrally smooth and vary at most very little within frequency intervals \cite{elahi2301.06677,datta2007} .

+There are different foreground removal techniques, so-called blind or non-blind, depending on whether only generic foreground characteristics are used or specific models.
+To clean the 21 cm intensity maps of the foregrounds pipelines have been and are being developed for current and future instruments.

-In \cite{fg_rm} the numerical code \texttt{fg\_rm} \footnote{\texttt{https://github.com/damonge/fg\_rm}} was presented to remove the foregrounds from the observed 21 cm intensity maps using blind foreground removal applying different methods such as principal component analysis, independent component analysis and line-of-sight polynomial fitting.
+In \cite{fg_rm} the numerical code \texttt{fg\_rm} \footnote{\texttt{https://github.com/damonge/fg\_rm}} was presented to remove the foregrounds from the observed 21 cm intensity maps.
+It uses blind foreground removal applying different methods such as principal component analysis, independent component analysis and line-of-sight polynomial fitting.

 Here the focus is on the effect of a primordial magnetic field on the angular power spectra in the theoretical model.
 Thus it is assumed that foregrounds can be fully understood and their effects removed from the observational data.
 Including the contribution from a stochastic magnetic field angular power spectra have been obtained from auto correlations as well as in general cross correlations of 21 cm brightness temperature maps at different frequencies.
 For this purpose 21 cm line signal temperature maps have been simulated using linear matter power spectra calculated with a modified version of the {\tt CLASS} code \cite{kk21} (for references of the original {\tt CLASS} code cf \cite{class1,class2,class3,class4,class5}) for the total adiabatic and magnetic mode for different choices of the magnetic field parameters.
 Subsequently these have been used as initial matter power spectra in the {\tt crime} numerical code \cite{crime} to obtain the 21 cm brightness temperature maps.